http-rs/tide/README.md

 Tide is a minimal and pragmatic Rust web application framework built for rapid development.
-It comes with a robust set of features that make building database-backed web applications easier and more fun.
+It comes with a robust set of features that make building async web applications and APIs easier and more fun.

 ## Getting started